 3. Set Shipping Status to Shipped .

 A manually run or periodically running job will capture the charge.

-If you haven't captured a charge yet, you can cancel its authorization by voiding it.
-If you've already captured a charge, you can reverse it and refund the amount to the customer's Affirm account.
+If you have not captured a charge yet, you can cancel its authorization by voiding it.
+If you have already captured a charge, you can reverse it and refund the amount to the customer's Affirm account.
 Voiding or refunding a charge is irreversible and Affirm is unable to reinstate those funds.

 - On the main page, go to Business Manager > Merchant Tools > Ordering > Orders .

 - Click on the order.

 A batch job based on the Affirm Status of the order before cancellation will refund or void the charge.

 SFCC performs the above actions based on either manual or recurring jobs.